RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 - Virtual box and VMware virtual machine supported
 - API to control virtual ports directly from your application

+##Demo application

+##Build and Run
+See instructions in operating system specific directory for instructions and uses in subdirectories of this directory.

 ##Pins mapping

 There are three connection configurations supported by this driver.